 A section of the basement had a dirt floor.
 Cement flooring was poured.

 All the floors were refinished and the walls painted.
 The master bedroom closet was converted from one door to French doors so there was access to the entire closet.
-A matching gumwood door was found at Historic House Parts.
+A matching gumwood door was found at a local house parts store.

 Interesting features unique to this home: picture molding on the first floor.
 Also, instead of an open staircase, this one is closed in with a leaded glass pocket door.